Something evil lives on Nob Hill and only a sacrifice can keep it there.

 Within the green-veiled arms of the forest, Adriana hid in her secret place.
 The storm had passed, and the cool, dark rainwater slipped down from the mountainside and ran into the coiled and crooked creek below.

 It was a perfect day, and the horror of it chilled her heart.

 My sister is dead, she thought.
 Nothing can change that.

-She tossed stones into the deep pool that relaxed at the mountain’s feet, then scrutinized the ripples as they spread in ever-widening circles before lapping at the muddy bank.
+Lost in thought, she tossed stones into the deep pool that dwelt at the mountain’s feet, then scrutinized the ripples as they spread in ever-widening circles before lapping at the muddy bank.
 Pulling back her long, brown hair and tucking it behind her ear, she listened as the wind soughed in the trees like an ancient lamenting voice.

 It was a beautiful day, but Adriana shuddered when she remembered the sacrifice made to create this perfect day of days, and the sheer weight of it bowed her head until the very bones of her shoulders felt as if they would splinter and crack under a colossal mountain of grief.

 My sister is dead.

 She buried her face in her hands, uselessly wailing the question that had been asked of God more often than any other: Why?

 Slowly, Adriana’s eyes tracked the path that sloped upward toward Nob Hill and trembled.
 For sixteen years she had watched the people she knew and loved willingly traverse that trail, never to come down again.
 Her mother, had been chosen, and yesterday it was Erin, her fourteen-year-old sister.

 She knew in her heart there was death at the top—death that waited for the next storm, the next sacrifice.
 They all knew, but it didn’t change anything.
 Now Erin was gone.

 Her father spoke softly to them the night before she left—before she made that final trek up the mountain.
 He fought back his tears, chewed his lower lip and tried to hide his breaking heart, as if any of what he said now would make any difference—do any good.
 Erin had been chosen.
 She would sacrifice her life for the good of the people.